 7. Be confident

-But warming up your radio voice is only one part of the physical preparation.
-Your voice is not the only muscle that your use when speaking.
-Approximately 45 facial muscles in total are involved!
-It’s also important to warm up your face muscles, including your jaw, lips and tongue in order to help with speech and articulation.
+But vocal warm-ups are only part of the preparation.
+Your voice is not the only thing at work when you speak.
+In fact, around 45 facial muscles are involved in speech.
+That’s why it’s also important to warm up your jaw, lips, cheeks, and tongue to improve articulation, clarity, and comfort while speaking.

-Regular warm-ups can keep your voice in top condition, ready for any broadcast.
-You should spend at least 10 minutes warming up your voice and face.
-Here are 2 simple exercises that you can do in order to prepare your radio voice before a live broadcast.
+Regular warm-ups help keep your voice in great condition and prepare you for a smooth broadcast.
+Ideally, you should spend at least 10 minutes warming up both your voice and your face before going live.
+Here are 2 simple exercises you can do before a show.

 Exercise 1: vocal warm up